stratisproject/StratisBitcoinFullNode/Documentation/ProvenHeaders.md

 #### Storing chain of proven headers

-Currently on the C# node we have ChainRepository which stores chain of headers.
+Currently on the C# node we have ChainRepository which stores the chain of headers.
 It should be extended to store the full *proven headers* chain for blocks that were created after the `activationHeight`.